Apply Now arrow

 Articles on Loan for Inventory Financing

-Frequently Asked Questions on Inventory Loans for Small Business
+FAQs about Inventory Loans for Small Businesses

 1. What is an inventory loan?

-2. What kind of inventory qualifies?
+2. What kind of inventory qualifies for inventory loans?

 3. Can I use the loan for something other than inventory?

 A loan for inventory purchase must go toward inventory funding.
 Using it elsewhere may violate the loan agreement.
+For multi-purpose loans, try consulting online lenders and loan professionals, or opt for term loans or business line of credit.

 4. Is inventory financing a long-term solution?